 Wave injects icons and indications into your page to provide you with visual feedback on the accessibility.
 Because it runs on the Chrome browser, you may visit even the most private and sensitive online sites without fear of being compromised.

 Color Contrast is a mobile website or snapshot application that measures the contrast between two colors.
 So, you can be certain that your site adheres to the widely accepted WCAG.

-Technology has been developed to assist visually challenged persons in exploring the internet.
-People with disabilities may utilize speech recognition more effectively with the help of online accessibility software providers.
+People with disabilities can utilize speech recognition more effectively with the help of online accessibility software providers.

 1. Voice Finger

-A speech recognition program, Voice Finger, lets you operate your mouse and keyboard with your voice in the shortest feasible manner.
+A speech recognition program, Voice Finger, lets you operate your mouse and keyboard with your voice.
 Short instructions are needed to traverse the cursor, type, hold, and press keys on the keyboard.

 2. Microsoft Bing Speech API

-To help your site, Microsoft Bing Speech API provides a Free plan which you can see on their website.
+To help your site, Microsoft Bing Speech API provides a free plan.
 It is a great voice recognition tool for visually challenged people.

 3. Google Docs Voice Typing